khnhan/khnhan.github.io/docs/index.md

 *   computing influence function and proving the **robustness** of a statistic;
 *   finding the best predictor in a **mixed effect** model;
 *   obtaining a multidimensional **confidence region** in multiple linear regression;
-*   comparing models and **select parameters** using Adjusted R-squared, Mallow's Cp, and LOOCV.
+*   comparing models and **selecting parameters** using Adjusted R-squared, Mallow's Cp, and LOOCV.

 [Applied Statistics Homework(Eng)](./Apps.pdf)